vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 }
 ```

-Old browsers that has no implementation for custom properties will ignore second `background-color` rule and will use first one.
+Old browsers that have no implementation for custom properties ignore second `background-color` rule and use the first one.

 We can do fallback more explicitly, using supports at-rule: